MemaroX/PyCompilerDesign/README.md

 The journey of `PyCompilerDesign` is continuous.
 As the central reference for compiler design, its roadmap includes:

--   **Context-Free Grammar (CFG) Support:** Extend the library to support more complex language models, including pushdown automata and context-free grammars.
--   **Advanced Parsing Techniques:** Implement various parsing algorithms (e.g., LL(1), LR(1)) to handle CFGs and generate parse trees.
+-   **Advanced Parsing Techniques:** Implement various parsing algorithms (e.g., LL(1), LR(1)) to handle more complex grammars.
--   **Target Code Generation:** Implement generation of target machine code from the optimized intermediate representation.
--   **Advanced Visualization Features:** Explore dynamic visualization capabilities, such as animating state transitions during input processing, or generating interactive web-based visualizations.
+-   **Target-Specific Code Generation:** Enhance the code generator to target real-world instruction sets (e.g., x86, ARM, or WebAssembly).
+-   **Advanced Optimization:** Implement more sophisticated optimization techniques, such as loop optimizations or data-flow analysis.
--   **Web-Based Interface:** Investigate the development of a user-friendly web interface, allowing for visual FSM design, simulation, and analysis directly in a browser.
+-   **Web-Based Interface:** Investigate the development of a user-friendly web interface, allowing for visual compiler exploration and analysis directly in a browser.

 ## Acknowledgments